DimamoN/beatport-scrapper/README.md

 # beatport-scrapper
-beatport top tracks scrapper (in development)
+Beatport top tracks scrapper (in development).

-- can get top100 tracks by genre
+- get top100 beatport tracks by genre
+- find tracks by name in GoogleMusic